 \end{exa}

-The previous examples show that for a given Hopf algebra $L$ and a partial action $\lda \in L^*$, $L_\lda$ is not always a Hopf subalgebra of $L$.
-Thus, we ask when a Hopf algebra $H$ is obtained in this way, that is, when $H \simeq L_\lda$, for some Hopf algebra $L$ and partial action $\lda \in L^*$.
+The previous examples show that for a given Hopf algebra $L$ and a partial action $\lambda \in L^*$, $L_\lambda$ is not always a Hopf subalgebra of $L$.
+Thus, we are interested in deciding when a Hopf algebra $H$ is obtained in this way, that is, when $H \simeq L_\lambda$, for some Hopf algebra $L$ and partial action $\lambda \in L^*$.
 In this sense, we define:

-\begin{definition} We say that a Hopf algebra $H$ is a \emph{(left) $\lda$-Hopf algebra} if there exists a pair $(L, \lda)$ where $L$ is a Hopf algebra and $\lda: L \longrightarrow \k$ is a (left) partial action such that $L_\lda \simeq H$. \end{definition}
+\begin{definition} We say that a Hopf algebra $H$ is a \emph{(left) $\lambda$-Hopf algebra} if there exists a pair $(L, \lambda)$ where $L$ is a Hopf algebra and $\lambda: L \longrightarrow \k$ is a (left) partial action such that $L_\lambda \simeq H$. \end{definition}

 Since $\varepsilon$ is a partial action (global, in fact) and $\varepsilon(h_1)h_2 = h$, for all $h \in H$, we have that $H_\varepsilon = H$.
 Then, every Hopf algebra $H$ is an $\varepsilon$-Hopf algebra in the usual way.